Unity-Technologies/com.unity.probuilder/Documentation~/Selection_Rect_Intersect.md

 # ![Selection Rect icon](images/icons/Selection_Rect_Intersect.png) Rect

-Use the __Rect__ tool to choose whether drag selection should only select elements completely inside the drag rectangle, or also elements that are partially inside the the drag rectangle.
+Use the __Rect__ action to choose whether drag selection should only select elements completely inside the drag rectangle, or also elements that are partially inside the the drag rectangle.

 ![Same drag action has different effect depending on Rect setting](images/DragRect_Example.png)

-This tool is available only in the [edge and face modes](modes.md).
+This action is available only in the [edge and face modes](modes.md).

 ## Visual cues

-Depending whether you are in [text mode or icon mode](toolbar.md#buttonmode), the button displays the following to indicate what state the tool is in:
+Depending whether you are in [text mode or icon mode](toolbar.md#buttonmode), the button displays the following to indicate what state the action is in:

 | **Icon mode:**                                        | **Text mode:**       | **Description:**                                           |
 | :------------------------------------------------------ | ------------------- | ------------------------------------------------------------ |